MeSH stands for Medical Subject Headings.

-For example: a search in MeSH Browser for "deep vein thrombosis" identifies the MeSH term as: Venous Thrombosis (click to see MeSH entry)
+For example a search in MeSH Browser for "deep vein thrombosis" identifies the MeSH term as: Venous Thrombosis (Link goes to the MeSH entry)

 This 3-minute YouTube video created by the NCBI is an excellent introduction to how to use MeSH to build a better PubMed query.

 Another resource that is useful when learning about MeSH is the tutorial from National Library of Medicine - https://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html

 Amin, E.E., Bistervels, I.M., Meijer, K., Tick, L.W., Middeldorp, S., Mostard, G., van de Poel, M., Serné, E.H., Otten, H.M., Klappe, E.M., Joore, M.A., Ten Cate, H., Ten Wolde, M. & Ten Cate-Hoek, A.J.
 (2018) Reduced incidence of vein occlusion and postthrombotic syndrome after immediate compression for deep vein thrombosis.
 Blood, 132(21), 2298-2304. doi: 10.1182/blood-2018-03-836783.

 PubMed record: https://pubmed.ncbi.nlm.nih.gov/30237155/

 The main topics of the article are denoted by the MeSH terms with asterisks *.

 You can see that a number of MeSH terms have been assigned, including terms with subheadings (shown after a forward-slash).